freetv-today/freetv-server/README.md

 npm run build
 ```

 The build is written to `dist/` and validated by the repository’s Admin distribution contract.
 This frontend-only build is not a complete deployable FreeTV production assembly.
-Use [`freetv-tooling`](https://github.com/freetv-today/freetv-tooling) when building the complete application.
+Use [`freetv-tooling`](https://github.com/freetv-today/freetv-tooling) to build the complete deployable FreeTV site.
+Tooling combines the Viewer frontend, Admin Dashboard, PHP API and runtime dependencies, and the current published JSON and thumbnails into one verified production assembly.

 # License